BlackOpsOne/Cheating-PSA/pages/t4/Stealth-Cheating.md

 Any of the base game `.ff` files in the `zone` folder can be modified with the use of fastfile extractors.

 > [!CAUTION]
-> If one were to modify one of the ones that are loaded for Zombies, they could hide anything they wanted in it.
+> If one were to modify one of the fastfiles that are loaded for Zombies, they could hide anything they wanted in it.

 ## GSC Injectors
 These are external programs that inject GSC scripts mid game.